aayush3201/ChatRoom/README.md

 before closing the terminal.

 # Note
 The binary files in the repository might have been compiled using a newer version of java compliler.
-If this is the case run the following commands in this order (in the src folder):- javac MessageQueue.java javac ChatRoomServer.java javac ChatRoomClient.java
+If this is the case run the following commands in this order (in the src folder):-<br />
+javac MessageQueue.java<br />
+javac ChatRoomServer.java<br />
+javac ChatRoomClient.java<br />

 Then proceed as above.